 I expect my students to do the following:

 - Play the piano a minimum of five days each week at home.
 There is no substitute for time at the piano.
 As students advance, this goal may increase.
-The length of recommended practice time will vary by individual, and will be discussed in lessons.
-However, my primary emphasis remains focused on students playing the piano each day (or as close to this as possible).
+The length of recommended practice time will vary by individual and will be discussed in lessons.
+However, my primary emphasis remains focused on playing as frequently as possible.

 - Ask any questions as they arise.